 Baby Boomers began to look for new roles as a direct result of improved life span.
 They didn’t want to just sail off into the sunset of retirement but instead chose to actively take on new roles, whatever they may be.
 We Gen-Xers can take a page from their playbook!

 We’re living longer and we want to stay relevant, remain active, and be productive members of society!
 This article is with that in mind.
-If you want to know how to reinvent yourself at 50, first take stock of where you are, where you want to be, and explore the possibilities and opportunities before you.
+Take stock of where you are, where you want to be, and explore the possibilities and opportunities before you.

 Midlife is also the perfect time to focus on wellness.
 That comes in many forms: